Automattic/node-canvas/Readme.md

     $ make test

-There is also a test image server which can be used for visual test verification:
+There is also a test image server which can be used for visual test verification, as rendering may vary slightly from platform to platform.

     $ node test/server.js